Greetings from John Ledger and Gauteng Solar Solutions!

 • On-Sun has no pumps or valves to cause problems

-• On-Sun will never boil – stagnation temperature is never above 80 degrees C
+• On-Sun will never boil – stagnation temperature is rarely above 80 degrees C

 • No anti-freeze to worry about with On-Sun direct system

 • No regular servicing required by On-Sun system – only fix when something fails – and that is very rare!
 Preventive maintenance only recommended to address small corrosion issues on galvanized steel tray every 5-7 years

 • On-Sun is fully South African built with locally available components